elazar/ledger-stats/README.md

 ## Usage

 Optionally enter in a beginning or ending date or amount or one or more accounts to include or exclude.
+Account names must be comma-separated.
 If no accounts are specified, all accounts are included by default.
 To exclude an account, prefix an account name with a hyphen (`-`).
 Begin typing a portion of an account name to have it autocomplete.
 When you've entered all desired criteria, submit the form to see visualizations of the data provided by plugins.

 ## Plugins